Stage presence

 Finding the state of grace

-"I remember my first prime-time show at the Star Academy.
-It was vertiginous.
-That evening, just before the live broadcast, I went to Nikos's dressing room where he, like a guardian angel, said a few sentences to me with the assured and benevolent tone that only he knows."
+Adeline remembers her first prime-time show at the Star Academy, a vertiginous moment.
+That evening, just before the live broadcast, she went to Nikos's dressing room where he, like a guardian angel, said a few sentences to her with the assured and benevolent tone that only he knows.

 "Be yourself, do not cheat.
 People know if someone is lying.
 They can feel authenticity and do not like being cheated.
 Forge your own path this evening, look me in the eyes and I will be with you."
-(Nikos Aliagas to Adeline Toniutti, reported in La Bonne Voix)
+(Nikos Aliagas to Adeline Toniutti)

-And this gesture shared by so many artists: "Artists close their eyes and our hearts open.
-When we close our eyes, we switch off part of our mind and find ourselves with ourselves."
+And this gesture shared by so many artists: they close their eyes and the hearts open.
+When we close our eyes, we switch off part of our mind and find ourselves with ourselves.

 THE IMAGINATION IN THE SERVICE OF CHARISMA